BOSTON (AP) -- Massachusetts lawmakers released a compromise bill on Wednesday intended to overhaul the state’s welfare system.

 -- Change the exemption from the work requirement for women in the last four months of pregnancy to the last month of pregnancy unless there is a documented medical issue.

 -- Allow pregnant teens to be eligible for the Teen Living Program at the start of their pregnancy.
-Currently, pregnant teens must be 120 days from their due date to be eligible for a Teen Living Shelter Program.

 --Require the DTA to file a report with the Legislature 60 days before issuing or changing any regulations that would alter benefits.